URL path: Index page // Fructosamine

 More information

-Fructosamine is a generic term and refers to any glycosylated protein.
-It is formed by the non-enzymatic reaction of blood glucose with certain amino acids of blood proteins.
-This non-enzymatic glycosylation reaction is proportional to the blood glucose concentration.
-Since albumin (albumin) is the most abundant serum protein, it accounts for approximately 80% of the glycosylated serum proteins and thus, a high proportion of fructosamine.
+Fructosamine is a generic term that refers to any glycosylated protein.
+It is formed by the non-enzymatic reaction of blood glucose with specific amino acids in blood proteins.
+This non-enzymatic glycosylation reaction is proportional to the concentration of blood glucose.
+Since albumin is the most abundant protein in serum, it accounts for approximately 80% of the glycosylated serum proteins and, therefore, a large proportion of fructosamine.

-Measurement of fructosamine is used to control diabetic patients, reflecting glucose concentrations over a shorter time (2-3 weeks) than measurement of glycosylated hemoglobin (hemoglobin A1c).
-It can be used as an indicator of mid-term control of glucose levels in diabetic patients with abnormal hemoglobin, in patients with gestational diabetes and in children with type 1 diabetes.
+Fructosamine measurement monitors diabetic patients, reflecting glucose concentrations over a shorter period (2-3 weeks) than the measurement of glycosylated hemoglobin (hemoglobin A1c).
+It can be used as an indicator of medium-term control of glucose levels in diabetic patients with abnormal hemoglobin, in patients with gestational diabetes, and children with type 1 diabetes.

 Important Note